 Shaden M. Tageldin is Associate Professor of Cultural Studies and Comparative Literature and Director of the African Studies Initiative.
 She is the author of Disarming Words: Empire and the Seductions of Translation in Egypt (University of California Press, 2011), which was awarded an Honorable Mention for the Harry Levin Prize of the American Comparative Literature Association.
 Tageldin’s work in comparative literatures in Arabic, English, and French; empire and postcolonial studies; and critical translation theory has appeared in Comparative Literature, Comparative Literature Studies, International Journal of Middle East Studies, Journal of Arabic Literature, Journal of Historical Sociology, Philological Encounters, and PMLA, as well as in numerous edited volumes.
 Her latest essay is forthcoming (2019) in the Wiley-Blackwell Companion to World Literature.
 The recipient of the 2011 Interdisciplinary Nineteenth-Century Studies (INCS) Essay Prize and Honorable Mentions for the 2017 INCS Richard Stein Essay Prize and the 2018 Nineteenth Century Studies Association Article Prize, Tageldin is a member of the editorial boards of Comparative Literature and Philological Encounters and the editorial advisory board of Journal of Arabic Literature, as well as Senior Editor for Arabic literature on the editorial board of the Oxford Research Encyclopedia of Literature.
 She has held key leadership roles in the Modern Language Association.
 With the support of a 2016–2017 American Council of Learned Societies Frederick Burkhardt Residential Fellowship at the Kluge Center of the Library of Congress and a 2019 National Endowment for the Humanities Fellowship, Tageldin is completing her second book, Toward a Transcontinental Theory of Modern Comparative Literature.

 Katrien Vanpee is Director of the Arabic Language Program in the Department of Asian & Middle Eastern Studies, where she teaches courses on Arabic poetry, classical and modern Arabic literature, and various levels of intensive Arabic.
 She holds a PhD in Arabic from Georgetown University, where she focused on Arabic literature and linguistics, and MA degrees from Georgetown and the Katholieke Universiteit Leuven in Belgium.
 Her research interests include classical and modern Arabic poetry, Teaching Arabic as a Foreign Language (TAFL), curriculum design and program management, nabati poetry, and the cultural heritage of the Arabian Peninsula.
 With Mark Van Mol and Amal Marogy, she published La Mafarr: Leermethode Arabisch (Peeters, 2007), a three-volume Arabic textbook for Dutch speakers.
-Her more recent work in the fields of literature and TAFL has appeared in The Modern Language Journal and Al-‘Arabiyya.
+Her more recent work in the fields of literature and TAFL has appeared in the Journal of Arabic Literature, The Modern Language Journal and Al-‘Arabiyya.
 A book chapter on proficiency assessment, co-authored with Dan Soneson, appeared in the edited volume Foreign Language Proficiency in Higher Education (Springer) in January 2019.
 She is currently working on a project on the late Syrian poet and playwright Muhammad al-Maghut.